adityaprasa231195/c-programming-a-modern-approach-second-edition-2/README.md

-# C-programming-a-modern-approach-second-edition-by-K. N. King
+# C Primer Plus

-My personal solutions, code exercises, and programming projects while learning C from the book **[C-programming-a-modern-approach] by K. N. King.
+My personal solutions, code exercises, and programming projects while learning C from the book **C Primer Plus** by **Stephen Prata**.

 ## 🚀 Purpose

-To build a strong foundation in C89/C99 programming, data structures, algorithms, and memory management through practical implementation.
+To build a strong foundation in C programming by practicing concepts from the book, including:

+- C language fundamentals
+- Control flow and functions
+- Arrays, strings, and pointers
+- Structures and unions
+- Dynamic memory allocation
+- File handling
+- Data structures and problem-solving
+- Writing clean and efficient C code

+## 📚 Book

+**C Primer Plus**
+*Author:* Stephen Prata

+> This repository is for educational purposes only.
+All solutions and implementations are my own work while studying the book.